thrxpt/assign-watch/README.md

 ## Support 💖

-If you find AssignWatch helpful, please consider:
+If you find Assign Watch helpful, please consider:

 - Starring the repository
 - Reporting bugs or suggesting features